pachterlab/kallisto/manual.md

 #### index

-`kallisto index` builds an index from a Fasta formatted file of target sequences.
+`kallisto index` builds an index from a FASTA formatted file of target sequences.
 The arguments for the index command are:

     Usage: kallisto index [arguments] FASTA-file